 Notes on the Geography of Vietnam: Hue: Outside the Citadel

-We look here at Hue outside the citadel and at a couple of imperial sites on the town's periphery.
+We look here at a couple of traditional sites on the town's periphery and then at some modern developments.

 We start on the Perfume River perhaps two miles upstream from the city.